ZainRizvi/ZainRizvi.github.io/_posts/2019-08-09-a-more-beautiful-question-summary.md

 ---
 layout: post
 title: A More Beautiful Question - Summary
+excerpt: |-
+  Better critical thinking and problem solving by asking questions, and fighting information overload.

-excerpt: Asking questions is more important than knowing.
-These are my reading notes from the book "A More Beautiful Question" by Warren Berger
+  My reading notes from the book "A More Beautiful Question" by Warren Berger
 tags:
 - critical thinking
 - questions